-Falls Creek's Ski Patrol is responsible for safety on the ski slopes.
-Substantial additional training and preparation occurred for the 2020 season to ensure COVID-19 safety of patrollers and the general public.
+Falls Creek's ski patrol is responsible for safety on the ski slopes.
+Substantial additional training and preparation occurred for the 2021 season to ensure COVID-19 safety of patrollers and the general public.

-After the closure of the ski field area, the ski patrol was reduced to a minimum resort support level for the remainder of the season.
+During the temporary closure of the skifield area the ski patrol was reduced to a minimum resort support level, with reduced service also on re-opening based on visitation and ski area activation.

-Unfortunately, the international ski patroller exchange program with the United States was put on hold in 2020 and will likely not resume until 2022.
+Unfortunately the international ski patroller exchange program with the United States was put on hold in 2021 and we are hopeful of a resumption for the 2022 season.

-The patrol is responsible for attending to incidents, minor treatment/assessment in the field and transportation of patients to the medical centre or for handover to Ambulance Victoria.
-In 2020, the patrol responded to a total of 31 incidents compared to a normal season of >1,500 call outs.
+The Ski Patrol team is responsible for attending incidents, minor treatment/assessment in the field and transportation of patients to the medical centre or for handover to Ambulance Victoria.
+In 2021, the patrol responded to a total of 562 incidents compared to the long term average of 1312.